March 16-17, 2018

 The view from just in front of the emergency shelter

-At around 7:30 I’d packed up the tent and was ready to head off toward the east and Okutama.
+By around 7:30, I’d packed up the tent and was ready to head off toward the east and Okutama.
 I put on my snow boots just in case it was icy heading off the summit, but the east side had no ice at all.
 There were just a few centimetres of nice powder from the night’s snowfall.
 I took a few more photos of Fuji and the sea of clouds from near the emergency shelter, then headed down.

 The first hour after leaving the summit was the most populous part of the hike.
 I passed around 30 Japanese hikers of all ages, ascending the mountain from the east.
 Everyone was in great spirits, not surprisingly, with views like that to hike to.
-The track heading east to Okutama is surprisingly level, and the going was a lot faster than I expected.
+The track heading east to Okutama is pretty much level, and the going was a lot faster than I expected.
 Instead of going up and over every bump on the ridge, it skirted around most of them, and by lunchtime I was well over half way.
 I’d planned for two nights in the tent, but the way I was crunching through the miles, I started to wonder if I’d be back at Okutama Station by mid-afternoon.

 Hiking trails don’t come much more picturesque than this

 I was in two minds about whether or not to push for the station, or take it easy and spend another night in the mountains.
 The weather was good, and I would have loved to wake up to more views like that morning.
 But the sleeping bag was a bit wet, and I didn’t want another sleepless night.
 Also, the last quarter of the path to Okutama looked like a steady downhill, and I wanted the hike on the third day, if there was to be a third day, to be a shortish one.
 So if I descended too far down the ridge on day two, I might find myself sleeping in the clouds and get no view, or if the ridge was steep and narrow, there might not even be anywhere I could pitch the tent.
 I decided to push on for Okutama.